 The Vice Secretary

-The Vice Secretary will assist the Secretary in every respect in the performance of his/her duties.
+The Vice Secretary will assist the Secretary in every respect in the performance of the Samaj Secretary duties.

 In the absence of the Secretary, the Vice Secretary shall have the same rights and duties as the Secretary.